LearnOnDemandSystems/docs/lod/pbt/overview.md

 While not mandatory in your own designs, all of the output from sample scripts of this format provided here begin with a simple statement that includes the Item Id and whether the user was correct or incorrect.

+The Object Matching Method and the output associated with it is a bit more complex than the If Statement Method, but also tends to be more verbose and reports better information for logging purposes.

 - ^INSTRUCTIONS[PowerShell Sample - Azure Storage Account](./azps-object-match.md)
 <!-- - ^INSTRUCTIONS[PowerShell Sample - VM File Creation](./vmps-object-match.md)  -->

 #### **If Statement Method**

+The If Statement Method is the most common scoring script method and is typically easier and more flexible to implement.
+However, in comparison to the Object Matching Method output is typically a bit more basic and requires author definition.

 - ^INSTRUCTIONS[PowerShell Sample - Azure Storage Account](./azps-if-statement.md)
 <!-- - ^INSTRUCTIONS[PowerShell Sample - VM File Creation](./vmps-if-statement.md)  -->